You Should Know Who You’re Dealing With (for those who need the long form).

 I’m a full-time, non-union, freelance Voice Talent, working from my own professional studio for clients local and world-wide.
 I’ve worked as a radio station Production Manager and Copywriter (winning loyal clients, as well as several awards including a national ADDY).

-I’m currently the official voice of Colonel Sanders for KFC’s Alexa app.
+I’m currently the official voice of Colonel Sanders for KFC’s Alexa app as well as a radio spot on Pandora.

 I’ve been a cartoonist/puppeteer/co-host on a local TV kiddie show before the genre died out (WRAL’s “Time for Uncle Paul”), appeared onstage in local/regional productions, hosted award shows and other live events, worked with a comedy/murder-mystery troupe in semi-improv shows for 15 years, and even realized a dream of performing with Jim Henson’s Muppets in two movies (“Elmo in Grouchland” and “Muppets in Space”).